 \subsection{An approximation scheme}

-We now give a criterion for the pullback of a continuous bounded class to be non-zero and have positive seminorm in bounded cohomology.
+We now give a criterion for the pullback of a continuous bounded class to be non-zero and have positive semi-norm in bounded cohomology.
 We claim no originality for the following lemma; it is a distillation and abstraction of a standard argument.
-See and \cite[Section 3]{Yoshida:bdd} and \cite[Proposition 3.3]{Soma:boundedsurfaces}.
+See \cite[Section 3]{Yoshida:bdd} and \cite[Proposition 3.3]{Soma:boundedsurfaces}.